awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": ["kms.amazonaws.com"],"IncludeManagementEvents": true]}]'
 ```

-The example returns the event selector configured for the trail\.
+The example returns the event selector that is configured for the trail\.

 ```
 {